-Some buildings provide allocated car parking.
-Allocated car parking is pre-arranged in the Tenancy Agreement.
-Tenants with allocated parking must provide their vehicle registration details and the make and model of their vehicle upon tenancy.
-This allows BHC to ensure your vehicle is parked in the allocated space and no breaches have been made.
+Some buildings have allocated parking available.
+A car park fee is charged to tenants at the discretion of BHC and reviewed periodically for this service.
+Any tenants parking on BHC property must provide their vehicle registration details and the make and model of their vehicle.
+This allows BHC to ensure vehicles are parked in the allocated space and no breaches have been made.